briantrice/Slide-Rule/README.md

 ## Troubleshooting
 - If you have trouble finding them, look in the location where your program is (that seemed to work for me)
 - `render` and `diagnostic` modes takes around 2 seconds to run, but the `stickerprint` mode usually takes 3 seconds to run.
-- If you run across issues, comment on Instructables or here, and I will attempt to explain myself.
+- If you run across issues, comment on [Javier Lopez' Instructables article](https://www.instructables.com/Slide-Rule-for-the-Modern-Day/) or here, and I will attempt to explain myself.

 The Excel file attached can help convert between pixels, inches, and millimeters when the slide rule is being built out of physical material.